pathminder/pathminder.github.io/_classes/soulknife-high-psionics.md

       At every four levels thereafter (7th, 11th, etc), the extra damage from a soulknife's psychic strike increases by 1d8.

-  - name: Quick Draw
+  - name: quick draw
     levels: [5]
     text: A 5th level soulknife may manifest his mind blade as a free action, though he may still only attempt to do so once per round (unless throwing the weapon multiple times using the Multiple Throw blade skill).

-  - name: Mind Blade Mastery
+  - name: mind blade mastery
     levels: [20]
     text: At 20th level, a soulknife reaches the pinnacle of his art and his connection to his blade is so strong it cannot be severed.
 She no longer requires a Will save to maintain his mind blade in a null psionics field, although it still loses any enhancement bonus and special abilities.
 In addition, he may change the configurations of his mind blade's special abilities at will as a full-round action, which also resets any penalties that may have accrued from the Fluid Form and Improved Fluid Form blade skills.
 ---